nathanaelbudijono/praktistest/README.md

 - pages: The default Next.js folder that defines the application's routing structure, with each file corresponding to a route, contains API Route to simulate database fetching.

 - styles: The default Next.js folder for storing global CSS files and stylesheets.

+- middleware : This function checks if you are logged in as admin or not.

+## Project Feature

+The dashboard provides a clear overview of key business metrics, including total revenue, best-selling items, top categories, total transactions, and highest spenders.
+It also offers a simmulation to do a transaction as a user.